Isophote curves on spacelike surfaces in Lorentz-Minkowski space E31: Preliminaries

 where $\phi $ is the angle between the surface normal $N$ and the binormal $ b $ to $\alpha $.
 If the surface $M$ is spacelike, then the tangent plane of $M $ has to be spacelike.
 Therefore, all curves lying on the spacelike surface $M$ are spacelike.
+Since the surface $M$ is spacelike, the surface normal $N$ is a timelike vector.
 In the rest of paper, all $M$ will be understood as a spacelike surface.